LSSTScienceCollaborations/ObservingStrategy/opsim/Proposal_SN.md

 Day 5:  Filter 5 (for the 1st Sector), and
 Day 6:  Filter 6 (for the 1st Sector).
 Repeat this sequence 9 times for the 1st Sector.
-This will generate 54 data points for 54 days for a supernova and average 9 data points for each filter.
+This will generate 54 data points for 54 days for a supernova and 9 data points in average for each filter.
 This is approximately 3 times higher sample of data for 54 days than those from the Universal Cadence.
 Observe the same sequences for the 2nd Sector (it takes 54 days) and then do the same for the 3rd Sector of sky (it takes another 54 days).
-This summarizes overall idea, but since visible sky is different every day and observation depends on the weather, an OpSim run is needed accounting for all of these factors (and maybe others that we haven't mentioned here).
-We may also consider to observe each Sector for 108 days (2x54 days) which may allow us to discover higher number of SNe in stead of 54 days.
-Our suggestion is mainly for the sky of galactic latitude greater than 30 degree (|l| > 30) since it would be hard to discover SNe at the Galactic plane.
+This summarizes overall idea, but since visible sky is slightly different every day and observation depends on the weather, an OpSim run is needed accounting for all of these factors (and maybe other factors that we haven't mentioned here).
+One may also consider to observe each Sector for 108 days (2x54 days) instead of 54 days; this may allow us to discover a higher number of SNe in stead of for 54 days.
+Our suggestion is mainly for the sky of Galactic latitude greater than 30 degree (|l| > 30) since it would be hard to discover SNe at the Galactic plane.

 ## Science Motivation